homebots/elements/README.md

 To name a few:

 ```
-- Implement performance of conditionals and loops
+- Improve performance of conditionals and loops
-- Add some error handling to ease debugging
+- Add some error handling for easy debugging
 - Add tests
 ```